Rina Kawaei: 2012–2014

 Kawaei auditioned for AKB48 and was selected to join the 11th generation as a kenkyūsei (trainee) in July 2010.

 In March 2012, she was promoted to Team 4, and was transferred to Team A in August.
 Soon after the TV series Shiritsu Bakaleya Kōkō ended on June 30, it was announced that Kawaei would participate in its film adaptation.
-The movie would star several members from the groups Johnny's Jr. and AKB48.
+It would star several members from the groups Johnny's Jr. and AKB48.

 Kawaei was a member of the AKB48 subunit Anrire with Anna Iriyama and Rena Katō.
 They appeared in Rino Sashihara's 2012 single "Ikujinashi Masquerade", which charted at number one in the Japanese Oricon weekly singles chart.

 In 2013, during a broadcast of a special episode of the comedy show Mecha-Mecha Iketeru!, it was announced that Kawaei would perform as center in a song of the special unit BKA48 that will be included on AKB48's single "Sayonara Crawl" to be released in May.
 At the 2013 AKB48 general election, she placed 25th with 26,764 votes, and thus gained a place as an Under Girl for the next single "Koi Suru Fortune Cookie".